Piecing together a safer and healthier community

-The Pledge for Life Partnership is a volunteer-driven coalition of concerned citizens working to improve the quality of life in Kankakee and Iroquois counties in east central Illinois.
-Members work to find solutions to the causes of school failure, substance abuse, juvenile delinquency and other life-compromising behaviors.
+Working to improve the quality of life in Kankakee and Iroquois counties by trying to find solutions to the causes of school failure, substance misuse, juvenile delinquency and other life-compromising behaviors.